maelh/radio-frequency-prototype-boards/NecessaryToolsAndParts.md

   - Has symbolic Smith charts, components for SOLT calibration, example filters, attenuators, resistors, capacitors, inductors, and combinations of the last three basic components, all accessible via U.FL connectors
     - [RF demo kit quickstart guide](https://www.deepelec.com/files/Rf_Demo_Kit_Quick_start_guide_v2.0.pdf)
     - [Practical usage guide](https://groups.io/g/nanovna-users/wiki/16592)
       - Do **not** use a **screw driver** to remove U.FL cables (it will apply unequal force and bend/damage the sockets/plugs).
-Instead use pliers like a lever, positioned below the U.FL cable's plug, such that you apply an equal force by finding the pivot point of the plug.
+Instead use SMD tweezers like a lever, positioned below the U.FL cable's plug, such that you apply an equal force from both sides (with the two "prongs" of the tweezer) and by finding the center pivot point of the plug.
   - Search terms:
     - "RF Demo Kit for NanoVNA-F" by [Deepelec](https://deepelec.com/rf-demo-kit/) / SYSJOINT
     - RF Demo Kit for F RF Tester Board HAM Filter Attenuator